Christopher Haase

 Christopher Haase (born 26 September 1987 in Kulmbach) is a German professional racing driver.

-He currently competes in the GT World Challenge Europe Endurance Cup with Audi customer team Tresor Attempto Racing.
+Haase currently competes in the GT World Challenge Europe with Audi team Eastalent Racing.
 Among his most notable successes are winning the 2007 ADAC GT Masters title, triumphing alongside Christopher Mies in the 2009 FIA GT3 European Championship, and taking home the Nürburgring 24 Hours in 2012 and 2014.
-He also won the 24 Hours of Spa in 2017.
+He also won the Blancpain Endurance Series in 2012 and the 24 Hours of Spa in 2017.

-He achieved considerable success in the 2014 season, sharing the winning Audi R8 LMS in the Nurburgring 24 Hours, and finishing second in the GTD class of the TUDOR United SportsCar Championship in America.
+As of March 2026, Haase is the most experienced driver in the GT World Challenge Europe, having contested 91 events since 2012.